open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 Get-Help Install-OpenTelemetryCore -Detailed
 ```

-⚠️ You have to restart the IIS / Windows service
+⚠️ Registering for the IIS or a Windows service will perform a service restart!
-after setting up the instrumentation.

 ## Instrument a Windows Service running a .NET application